 Keep your spending to a minimum by following these hacks:

-- Use shopping apps, like the Coupons App and Shopular, to get your favorite retailers’ best deals and coupons delivered right to your phone.
+- Use shopping apps to get your favorite retailers’ best deals and coupons delivered right to your phone.

 - Follow the 24-hour rule.Before purchasing anything on the expensive side, wait 24 hours.
 Sometimes, after sleeping on it, you’ll find that you don’t need to buy that pricey gift after all.
 Or, you might find the same item somewhere else at a lower price.